austinkregel/Dispatch/README.md

 Second, on the topic of emails, you need to have two queue listeners.
 One on the `default` queue, and another for `ticket-emails`.

+Third, Give your user model the Dispatchable trait and publish the dispatch config.